marco-bolo/wp2-wp5-workshop/README.md

 This dataset consists of triplicate 5L water volumes collected from the Lisbon Aquarium (Oceanário de Lisboa).
 Extracted DNA was amplified with multiple primer pairs to target fish species using the 12S, 16S and COI genes.
 The existence of a reference list of species inhabiting the aquarium at the time of sampling allows to compare primer- and pipeline efficiency and accuracy not only across marker genes but also against the target list of species actually present.

-- Dataset size (# samples)
+- 9 samples (triplicate samples for each primer pair)
-- Primers and primer sequences (submit document)
+- 3 primer pairs:
+  -  COl: Leray-Lobo ~ 313bp (Leray et al. 2013; Lobo et al. 2013)
+  -  12S rRNA: MIFISHU-E ~170bp (Miya et al. 2015)
+  -  16S rRNA: Fish16sF/D/ & 16s2R ~ 200bp (Berry et al. 2015)
 -  Reference libraries: will be provided in fasta format

 *[Data ownership: [A-Fish-DNA-Scan](https://sites.google.com/view/a-fish-dna-scan/project-outputs) and [ME-BARCODE](https://me-barcode.weebly.com) group at the University of Minho.
 By participating in this challenge, you agree to not use the dataset beyond this exercise.
 Contact: [Filipe Costa](fcosta@bio.uminho.pt)*

 ## Acknowledgements

+The MARCO-BOLO project is funded by the European Union under the Horizon Europe Programme, Grant Agreement No. 101082021.

 ## Contact and help